danchanka/docusaurustest/docs/How-to_FORMULA.md

 We have a list of orders.

+We need to export this list to CSV and keep the date in the ISO format (YYYY-MM-DD).

+###### Solution

+To solve this task we use the [FORMULA](FORMULA_operator.md) operator to create a new property that takes a date and returns its value as a string in the YYYY-MM-DD format.
+The expression contains [to\_char](https://www.postgresql.org/docs/11/functions-formatting.html) which is a standard PostgreSQL function.

+##### Example 2

+###### Condition

+Similar to **Example 1**.
+New lines containing quantity and amount have been added to the orders.

+We need to export all the lines from a given order as CSV file in which quantities and amounts are shortened to 3 and 2 characters respectively.
+In addition, the numbers must be split into triads.

+###### Solution

+We create the toString property that takes two parameters (numeric value and format) and returns a value of the **TEXT** type.
+When exporting, we pass the required format as the second parameter.

+##### Example 3

+###### Condition

+Similar to **Example 2**.

+We need to add a column that will be marked when the given order number contains only digits.

+###### Solution

 Since single quotes are used in the formula, make sure to [escape](https://ru.wikipedia.org/wiki/%D0%AD%D0%BA%D1%80%D0%B0%D0%BD%D0%B8%D1%80%D0%BE%D0%B2%D0%B0%D0%BD%D0%B8%D0%B5_%D1%81%D0%B8%D0%BC%D0%B2%D0%BE%D0%BB%D0%BE%D0%B2) them with a backslash **\\\\**.